Anna-Marie

 10% Donated for micro loans to women

-I see Lois as a song bird with yellow markings, delicate, with a sweet melody, quickly flapping her wings to stay afloat, then gracefully soaring in the sky.
-She searches for other’s stories in order to understand her own.
-Sometimes she flies in the flock, often a leader, but leads from the middle of the pack.
-She gathers good souls around herself, but cherishes her time alone.
-The solitude and quiet allow her to have much time creating her markings, putting her pen to paper to corral her thoughts, her life.
-In recent years, she’s created magical books with great depth, honesty and creative inspiration.
-Yes, she is an artist of the world.
+I began journaling with Lois when I turned 50, searching for what was next for me as my kids left the nest.
+I am grateful for her presence in my life.
+I see her as a songbird with yellow markings - delicate, with a sweet melody, quickly flapping her wings to stay afloat, then gracefully soaring in the sky.
+Lois gathers good souls, searching for others’ stories in order to understand her own.
+She puts her pen to paper to corral her thoughts, her life.
+In recent years, she’s created magical books with great depth, honesty and creativity.
+Yes, Lois is an artist of the world.
+A Relevant Woman!

 Lois